shekhargulati/useful-microservices-reading-list/README.md

 1. :memo: Microservice Prerequisites - [Link](https://martinfowler.com/bliki/MicroservicePrerequisites.html)
 3. :memo: Microservices Architecture Guidelines - [Link](https://github.com/justinamiller/Microservices-Architecture-Guidelines)
 3. :memo: Microservices: To Do or Not to Do - LInk - [Link](http://www.bestdevops.com/microservices-to-do-or-not-to-do/)
+4. :video_camera: Microservices by Martin Fowler - [Link](https://www.youtube.com/watch?v=wgdBVIX9ifA)

+## Should it be a Microservice?

+1. :memo: Should that be a Microservice?
+Keep These Six Factors in Mind - [Link](https://tanzu.vmware.com/content/blog/should-that-be-a-microservice-keep-these-six-factors-in-mind)

 ## Mono-repo vs Repo per service